Buck Buckley: Other affiliations

 Buckley is known for a "coach-like style" of management that encourages teamwork and camaraderie.

 Recognition

 In 2000, Buckley was named the Entrepreneur of the Year by Price Waterhouse, and received the Entrepreneurial Excellence Award from the Greater Philadelphia Venture Group.

+Political involvement

+Buckley was a major donor to Florida Governor Ron DeSantis's 2022 re-election campaign.
+During the 2024 presidential election, Buckley contributed over $500,000 to the campaign of Chris Christie.

 Personal life

-Buckley is an avid runner, often traversing a long, rocky hill near the Actua headquarters at Valley Forge National Historical Park.
-Early American History and the founding of the country is an important passion, and Buckley is Executive Producer and Executive Chair of Primary Source Media [], which makes entertainment about history, using primary source materials.Their first property, the 2 Complicated 4 History Podcast, is distributed by Audacy [].
+Buckley is an avid runner, often traversing a long, rocky hill near the SEMCAP headquarters at Valley Forge National Historical Park.
+Early American History and the founding of the country is an important passion, and Buckley is Executive Producer and Executive Chair of Primary Source Media, which makes entertainment about history, using primary source materials.
+Their first property, the 2 Complicated 4 History Podcast, is distributed by Audacy.

 Buckley has two children, Alexa Buckley, co-founder of women's footwear company Margaux, and Dutch Buckley, co-founder of Happy Being.